Registration

 Groups that pay late might be dropped for a group wait-listed.

-Payments are due March 20th.
+Payments are due by March 7th.

-Preliminary schedule will be released by March 25th.
+Preliminary schedule will be released by March 7th.

 After publication, the schedule will be linked [HERE.]